 It is notable that the X100F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 7D Mark II does not offer wifi capability.

 Studio photographers will appreciate that the Canon 7D II (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D Mark II and the X100F are recent models that are part of the current product line-up.
-The 7D Mark II replaced the earlier Canon 7D, while the X100F followed on from the Fujifilm X100T.
+The 7D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the X100F has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X100F was succeeded by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D II or the Fujifilm X100F – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.